- Purchase in 2 minutes then complete the course at your own pace over 12-weeks.

-- Desktop / Laptop / Ipad / Android / Mobile devices
+- Desktop / Laptop / Tablet / iOS / Android / Mobile devices

 - Students must successfully complete a language, literacy and numeracy (LLN) assessment prior to starting the course

 - To complete this course you will be required to complete a workplace assessment task to demonstrate the required skills and knowledge in a suitable industry environment.
-As part of the course, the workplace supervisor of the student must complete an observation report of the student’s practical skills and sign a declaration that indicates the student is their employee and the workplace has the equipment/ resources required for assessment.
+You will be required to demonstrate your skills in the workplace via video.
+In addition, your workplace supervisor must complete an observation report of the student’s practical skills and sign a declaration that indicates the student is their employee and the workplace has the equipment/ resources required for assessment.
 Click here to view the workplace assessment task.